thinhnd2104/fastparquet/docs/source/index.rst

 -  `parquet-cpp <https://github.com/apache/parquet-cpp/>`_ is a low-level C++ implementation of the Parquet format which can be called from Python using Apache `Arrow <http://pyarrow.readthedocs.io/en/latest/>`_ bindings.
-Future collaboration with parquet-cpp is possible, in the medium term, and that perhaps their low-level routines will replace some functions in fastparquet or that high-level logic in fastparquet will be migrated to C++.

 - `PySpark <http://Spark.apache.org/docs/2.1.0/programming-guide.html>`_, a Python API to the Spark engine, interfaces Python commands with a Java/Scala execution core, and thereby